Orca Agate

 Mounted in a black lacquered wood base.

-Mounted on a handmade dark brass base.
+Mounted on a handmade dark brass base, making it a stunning addition to any collection.

 Kambamba Jasper bowl, from Kambamba – Madagascar.